Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Introduction

-The model in Figure \ref{fig:path_slp} can be modified by adding additional latent variables to allow for different types of state features.
+The model in Figure \ref{fig:path_slp} can be modified by adding additional latent variables to allow for different types of temporal states.
 In Figure \ref{fig:path_chg}, we add $\delta x_{j}$ to represent the amount of change in the time interval from $t_{j-1}$ to $t_{j}$.
 Similarly, in Figure \ref{fig:path_chgBL}, we add $\Delta x_{j}$ to represent the change-from-baseline at time $t_{j}$.
-Similar to the true scores $x^{\ast}_{j}$ and slopes $dx_{j}$, $\delta x_{j}$ and $\Delta x_{j}$ are derived from other parameters instead of being freely estimated.
-They can also be included in paths and viewed as predictors in a model.
-Therefore, we have three possible methods to decompose a TVC.
-In all three methods, the estimated TVC baseline value is the trait feature, while the interval-specific slopes or changes or the change-from-baseline values are three possible types of state features.
-In this project, we demonstrate the proposed methods in the framework of individual measurement occasions by following multiple existing studies that illustrate this framework for LGCMs \citep{Sterba2014individually, Liu2019BLSGM} and LCSMs \citep{Grimm2018Individually, Liu2022LCSM} to avoid potential inadmissible solutions \citep{Blozis2008coding}.
+Similar to the true scores $x^{\ast}_{j}$ and slopes $dx_{j}$, $\delta x_{j}$ and $\Delta x_{j}$ are derived from other parameters rather than being freely estimated.
+They can also be included in paths and serve as predictors in a model.
+So we have three possible methods to decompose a TVC.
+In all three methods, the estimated TVC baseline value is the initial trait, while the interval-specific slopes, interval-specific changes, or change-from-baseline values represent three possible types of temporal states.
+In this project, we demonstrate the proposed methods within the framework of individual measurement occasions, following multiple existing studies that illustrate this framework for LGCMs \citep{Sterba2014individually, Liu2019BLSGM} and LCSMs \citep{Grimm2018Individually, Liu2022LCSM} to avoid potential inadmissible solutions \citep{Blozis2008coding}.

 \figurehere{2}